laundrevity/blog/articles/ideological_arbitrage.md

 Finally, we must cultivate a culture of skepticism—not cynicism, but a healthy questioning of narratives that seem too tidy.
 A democracy cannot survive without an informed citizenry capable of distinguishing between coherence and truth.

 The history of ideological arbitrage is a cautionary tale.
 When the contradictions of a system are left to fester, they create opportunities for false narratives to dominate.
 In 20th-century Europe, this dynamic paved the way for fascism.
 Today, in America, it threatens to fracture our democracy.
-The choice before us is clear: Confront
+The choice before us is clear: Confront the contradictions, or allow those who exploit them to define our future.